Lysine acetylsalicylate: Cyclo-oxygenase enzyme (COX) inhibition

 Two forms of COX enzymes have been identified, COX-1 and COX-2.
 COX enzymes are responsible for catalyzing the conversion of arachidonic acid to prostaglandins, which are used as precursors for other substances, in particular thromboxane A2.
 Thromboxane A2 is a potent platelet activator, inducing changes in platelets that ultimately promote aggregation and the formation of clots.
 Thromboxane A2 also displays vasoconstrictor properties by acting on vascular smooth muscle cells.
 Prostaglandins are also important mediators of the inflammatory response, with high levels of prostaglandins being seen in inflamed tissues.

 Acetylsalicylate compounds act as inhibitors of COX-1 and COX-2 enzyme activity, enabling the drug to display its antiplatelet and anti-inflammatory properties.
 The compound irreversibly suppresses COX-1 activity by addition of an acetyl group to a serine amino acid.
 This disables the binding mechanism of arachidonic acid, inhibiting the synthesis of prostaglandins and thromboxane A2 which stops platelet aggregation and inflammation.
 The same mechanism is also shown in COX-2 enzymes, albeit with lower efficiency of binding.

 Other proposed mechanisms

-Acetylsalicylate compounds are also thought to have other mechanisms that exert anti-inflammatory effects on cells, which are mainly prostaglandin-independen.t Acetylsalicylate inhibits neutrophil activation by desensitizing them to endogenous chemical signals such as leukotrienes, stopping the inflammatory cascade.
+Acetylsalicylate compounds are also thought to have other mechanisms that exert anti-inflammatory effects on cells, which are mainly prostaglandin-independent.
+Acetylsalicylate inhibits neutrophil activation by desensitizing them to endogenous chemical signals such as leukotrienes, stopping the inflammatory cascade.
 Acetylsalicylate also reduces the expression of nitric oxide synthase, obstructing the synthesis of nitric oxide compounds.
 Nitric oxide plays a key role in inflammation by activating macrophages and regulating apoptosis.
 Acetylsalicylate also inhibits the activation of nuclear factor kappa-B, which decreases the expression of pro-inflammatory molecules such as interleukins.